splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) CreateRole(createRoleBody CreateRoleBody, resp ...*http.Response) (*Role, error)
 ```
-CreateRole - identity service endpoint Creates a new authorization role in the given tenant Parameters:
+CreateRole - identity service endpoint Creates a new authorization role in a given tenant.
+Parameters:

     createRoleBody: Role definition
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided